tjscollins/codenotes/content/codenotes/computer-science/abstract-data-types.md

 What could go wrong?

-There's a lot that could go wrong with this code, obviously, and most of it could have been prevented by spending a few minutes reflecting on abstract data types.
+There's a lot that could go wrong with this code, and most of it could have been prevented by spending a few minutes reflecting on abstract data types.

 ## Theory